embeddedinn/embeddedinn.github.io/_pages/resume.md

 ## SKILLS

-- Proficient in C and Python programming
+- Proficient in C and Python programming and debugging complex issues.
-- Hardware, software, and firmware development at both SoC and system levels
+- Hardware, software, and firmware development at both SoC and system levels.
-- MIPS and RISC-V based Linux and real-time systems
+- MIPS and RISC-V based Linux and real-time systems.
-- Linux and Linux scripting languages
+- Linux and Linux scripting languages.
-- End-to-end system-level design and architecture
+- End-to-end system-level design and architecture.
-- Hardware-in-the-loop DevOps system design
+- Hardware-in-the-loop DevOps system design.
-- Strong team player with a proactive approach
+- Strong team player with a proactive approach.

+## Activities

+- **Full-Stack System Design** - Regularly contribute to the silicon to cloud system design community through blog posts at [embeddedinn.com](https://embeddedinn.com) and open-source projects in [github.com/vppillai](https://github.com/vppillai).
+- **Woodworking** - Hobbyist woodworker, creating custom furniture and home decor items.
+- **Travel** - Enthusiastic traveler, exploring new places and cultures.